MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/bluetooth-disabled-status-unhealthy.md

 ## Symptoms

-In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Bluetooth disabled** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and the incident severity value is shown as **Warning**.
+In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Bluetooth disabled** status of a Microsoft Teams Rooms device is shown as **Unhealthy**, and the incident severity value is shown as **Warning**.
 Additionally, users might experience the following issue:

 When Bluetooth is disabled on the Teams Rooms device at the operating system (OS) level, the proximity feature that facilitates the discovery and addition of nearby Teams Rooms to a meeting might be affected.